monum/history-tour-server/docs/DESIGN.md

 According to the MBTA Advisory Board, "Fare increases reduce ridership, and the MBTA's mission must be to attract riders right now."

-Therefore, the T needs other ways to raise ridership.
+Therefore, the T needs other ways to increase ridership.

 ## Requirements